-- 10.13 To assist with the above the Parties will provide information to the IJB regarding costs incurred by them, including from the amount set aside for hospital services, on a monthly basis. - 10.14 Financial reports for the IJB will be prepared by the Chief Finance Officer of the IJB, in consultation with the Chief Officer and the Director of Finance of NHS Western Isles and the Section 95 Officer of the Comhairle, and provided to the IJB at least quarterly. - 10.15 Where any report to the IJB has a financial implication for either of the Parties agreement of that Party is required before submission of the report to the IJB.
+10.13 To assist with the above the Parties will provide information to the IJB regarding costs incurred by them, including from the amount set aside for hospital services, on a monthly basis.

+10.14 Financial reports for the IJB will be prepared by the Chief Finance Officer of the IJB, in consultation with the Chief Officer and the Director of Finance of NHS Western Isles and the Section 95 Officer of the Comhairle, and provided to the IJB at least quarterly.

+10.15 Where any report to the IJB has a financial implication for either of the Parties agreement of that Party is required before submission of the report to the IJB.
 The responsibility for preparation of the annual accounts of the IJB will rest with the Chief Finance Officer of the IJB.
-The Chief Finance Officer of the IJB will agree a timetable for the preparation of the annual accounts with the Director of Finance of NHS Western Isles and the Section 95 Officer of the Comhairle.
-The timetable for production of the annual accounts of the IJB will be set in accordance with the statutory obligations of the Parties and following the issue of further guidance from the Scottish Government10.
+The Chief Finance Officer of the IJB will agree a timetable for the preparation of the annual accounts with the Director of Finance of NHS Western Isles and the Section 95 Officer of the Comhairle This will include the agreement of year-end balances and in-year transactions between the IJB and the Parties.
+The timetable for production of